Carnival is all year round in Rome and there is always party. How can the Romans top that?

 The Rome Carnival is now primarily a festival for children.
 The children celebrate the carnival in schools, department stores and on the streets.
 The tradition of the Carnival in Rome has largely been lost.
 The center of Rome is therefore largely a carnival-free zone.
 Some citizens’ initiatives organize parades in some city districts, including Ostia Lido.

-From Thursday to Shrove Tuesday you may find some masks around Piazza Navona and Via del Corso.
+From Thursday, February 8 until Shrove Tuesday you may find some masks around Piazza Navona and Via del Corso.
 Typical characters are “Rugantino”, an arrogant rascal from Trastevere with old trousers and neckerchief, “Cassandrino”, a bona fide nobleman, “Meo Patacca”, a popular boy, and the benefactor Don Pasquale.
 There are also figures from Naples such as Pulcinella, Arlecchino, Pantalone and others.

 While the city administration of Rome is busy and highly efficient with other things, the carnival is celebrated with great joy and passion in the surroundings of Rome.
 So you don’t necessarily have to go to Venice or Lucca.
 The area around Rome also has a lot to offer.